Gerry McCabe

-Gerry McCabe (born 26 September 1956, in Hamilton) is a Scottish football player and coach.
+Gerry McCabe (born 26 September 1956) is a Scottish football player and coach.

 Playing career

 McCabe had a lengthy playing career that lasted almost two decades.
 He made over 200 league appearances for a Clydebank side that steamrollered through the divisions to the Scottish Premier Division.
 In 1977, he played abroad in the National Soccer League with Windsor Stars, and the following season with Toronto Italia.
 In 1990, he played with the Victoria Vistas.
 Towards the end of his playing career, he started coaching Celtic youth players.